More Rod Stewart

-- This UK Vertigo copy of Rod Stewart’s debut solo album boasts outstanding Double Plus (A++) sound from first note to last – exceptionally quiet vinyl too
+- This UK Vertigo pressing of Rod Stewart’s debut solo album boasts seriously good Double Plus (A++) sound from first note to last

-- Rich, smooth and Tubey Magical, this pressing has a lovely musical quality that’s missing from most copies
+- Rich, smooth, full-bodied and Tubey Magical, this copy has a lovely musical quality that was missing from most others we played

 - 4 1/2 stars: “The music and the songs are so vivid and rich with detail that they reflect a whole way of life, and while Stewart would later flesh out this blueprint, it remains a stunningly original vision.“